GoogleCloudPlatform/cloud-errors-nodejs/README.md

 # Node.JS Error Reporting Agent For StackDriver

-> **This is not an official Google product.** This module is experimental and should be used by early
+> **This is not an official Google product.** This module is experimental and may not be ready for use.
-> adopters.
-This module uses APIs that may be undocumented and are subject to change without notice.
+> This module uses APIs that may be undocumented and are subject to change without notice.

 This modules provides StackDriver Error Reporting support for Node.JS applications.
 [StackDriver Error Reporting](https://cloud.google.com/error-reporting/) is a feature of